 WA93 – “This debut release is very impressive indeed, wafting from the glass with notes of pear, peach, ripe citrus fruit, toasted almonds, fresh pastry and white flowers.
 Medium to full-bodied, pillowy and textural, it’s concentrated and layered, with lively acids, an enlivening pinpoint mousse and a long, sapid finish.
 Brut Premier was already a very persuasive wine, but the new Brut Collection nevertheless represents a step up.”

 Established in 2002, Benchmark Wine Group is the leading source of fine and rare wine retailers, restaurants, and collectors around the world.
-Based in Napa Valley, we acquire the most sought-after wines from private individuals and professional contacts, but only when provenance can be verified by our team of acquisition professionals.
+Based in Napa Valley, we acquire the most sought-after wines from private individuals and professional contacts.
+Only when provenance can be verified by our team of acquisition professionals.
 Finally, our staff draws on decades of industry experience and is dedicated to providing exceptional service to all of our clients.
 Of course, Benchmarkwine.com offers 24-hour access to our cellar, displaying inventory in real-time.